TruncatedDinoSour/armour/doc/d/SNAPI-0.md

         -   `p`?: Optional database password, if the server requires it.
     -   Outputs
         -   `s`: The database Session ID, representing authorized access to the database and the database name.
-            -   There's no specific format for this.
+            -   There is no specific format for this.
 -   0x03: A_CLOSE
     -   Inputs
         -   `c`: The Connection ID returned by INIT.